Azure/reliable-web-app-pattern-java/README.md

 azd up
 ```

-The following walk-through assumes you are using a DevContainer inside Visual Studio Code and walks you through executin
+The following walk-through assumes you are using a DevContainer inside Visual Studio Code and walks you through executing the above sequence.

 ### 1. Clone the repo